Be-Tap-Code/AI4LI/README.md

 - Use `main_macos.py` for command-line interface
 - FFmpeg paths are configured for macOS
 - May need to install FFmpeg via Homebrew if not using included version

+## Troubleshooting

+If you encounter issues, consider the following:
+- **API Key:** Ensure your `GOOGLE_API_KEY` in the `.env` file is correct and has the necessary permissions.
+- **FFmpeg:** Verify that FFmpeg is correctly set up and accessible in your system's PATH, or that the included FFmpeg binaries are correctly located and configured.

 ## Contributing